QubitPi/management-blogs/docs/_posts/2022-09-02-arango-aql.md

   which will be evaluated in **every step of the traversal, as early as possible**.
 The semantics of this condition is as follows:
   - If the condition evaluates to `true` this path will be considered as a result, it might still be post filtered or ignored due to depth constraints.
-However the search will not continue from this path, namely there will be no result having this path as a prefix. e.g.: Take the path: (A) -> (B) -> (C) starting at A and PRUNE on B will result in (A) and (A) -> (B) being valid paths, and (A) -> (B) -> (C) not returned, it got pruned on B.
+The search, however, will not continue from this path, namely there will be no result having this path as a prefix. e.g.: Take the path: (A) -> (B) -> (C) starting at A and PRUNE on B will result in (A) and (A) -> (B) being valid paths, and (A) -> (B) -> (C) not returned, it got pruned on B.
+  - If the condition evaluates to `false` we will continue traversing down this path.
+The PRUNE condition can contain combinations of AND/OR statements.
+* `OPTIONS` **options** (object, _optional_): used to modify the execution of the traversal.
+Attributes include
+  - **order** (string):
+    * **"bfs"** - the traversal will be a breadth-first traversal.
+The results will have all vertices at depth 1 in the front of list, then all vertices at depth 2, and so on
+    * **"dfs" (default)** - the traversal will be a depth-first traversa.
+It put all paths from min depth to max depth for one vertex at depth 1 first, then for the next vertex at depth 1 and so on
+    * **"weighted"** - Paths are enumerated with increasing cost.
+A path has an additional attribute **weight** containing the cost of the path after every step.
+The order of paths having the same cost is non-deterministic.
+      Negative weights are not supported and will abort the query with an error

 ##### Working with Collections Sets